econsta/remote-controller/README.md

 // Properties can be set without awaiting testObj.num1 = 7
 ```
-### Messager Example
+### Messenger Example
-Here is a simple messager that uses Remote Controller to share an array of messages over a websocket.
-It shows how you can use built in functions like Array.push() or addEventListener() on remote objects.
+Here is a simple messenger that uses Remote Controller to share an array of messages over a websocket.
+It shows how you can use built-in functions like Array.push() or addEventListener() on remote objects.
 You can view a working version of this in the examples folder
 #### index.js
 ```javascript
 import { createController } from './remote.js'